RustMIDI/midix/README.md

 ## Semantic Versioning and Support
 `midix` will adhere to semantic versioning.
-This means that I've opted to use major versions, even if this crate does not consider itself feature complete (you might get a midix `v29.3.1` someday)
+I've opted to use major versions.

 The current MSRV is rust `1.87`

-## Acknowledgments

-This crate was originally forked from [`bevy_midi`](https://github.com/BlackPhlox/bevy_midi).
-Please check them out if this crate doesn't suit your needs!

 ## General feature schedule
 The SUPPORT.md file denotes the length of time major revisions are supported.